galinaiv75/test/README.md

 # Vite React App

 This is a minimal React application bootstrapped with Vite and TypeScript.
-It includes a small form component styled with Shadcn UI and Tailwind CSS.
+It includes a Shadcn-styled form that appears in a popup when you click the **Open Form** button.

 ## Development